topquark22/Thermo55/README.md

 ## Operation

 The LCD will dim after 7 seconds.
-To turn on the **temperature-threshold** display, press the button for 1 second.
+To turn on the TEMPERATURE/THRESHOLD display, press the button for 1 second.

 To activate the MAX/MIN display, press and hold the button for 2 seconds.